243135-tech/BCI_development/README.md

 ​
-  is the classifier’s probability output at time t, α is the smoothing factor (typically set between 0.9 and 0.99 to retain past information), P
+  is the classifier’s probability output at time t, α is the smoothing factor.
+P
 0
 ​